Short-drive weekend getaways: 5 easy city escapes

 5. Near Seattle: Bainbridge Island by ferry

 Catch the ferry from downtown Seattle for a breezy 35-minute ride to Bainbridge Island.
 While not technically a drive, the ferry journey is essential to the experience, with breathtaking views of the Seattle skyline, Mount Rainier, and the impressive Olympic Mountains.
 You’ll arrive in Winslow, where foot passengers can stroll the waterfront and explore the local shops and restaurants on Winslow Way, while drivers have easy access to island trails and wine tasting rooms.
 Morning departures mean more time to explore, so check the ferry schedule and reserve tastings ahead of time.
-The Sound Hotel Seattle Belltown, Tapestry Collection is perfect for a relaxing staycation, with well-appointed guest rooms, an on-site bistro and lounge, and vacation-worthy room service.
+The Sound Hotel Seattle Belltown, Tapestry Collection by Hilton is perfect for a relaxing staycation, with well-appointed guest rooms, an on-site bistro and lounge, and vacation-worthy room service.
 The hotel is close to the ferry terminal and downtown Seattle attractions, making it a convenient base for your island adventure.

 Explore more city escapes